digitalocean/terraform-provider-digitalocean/website/docs/d/sizes.html.md

 }
 ```

 The data source also supports multiple filters and sorts.
-For example, fetch sizes with virtual CPU 1 or 2 that are available "sgp1" region.
-Pick the cheapest one:
+For example, to fetch sizes with 1 or 2 virtual CPU that are available "sgp1" region, then pick the cheapest one:

 ```hcl
 data "digitalocean_sizes" "main" {